 This film is directed with a total control that would make Josef von Sternberg jealous.
 Kobayashi shot the film entirely in a studio built in an airplane hangar with painted backdrops (in “The Woman in the Snow,” the clouds of the hand-painted sky become eyes watching the woodcutter) and sets pared to their essence, like an ancient scroll painting.
 There’s not a natural image in the film.

 This is a beloved film, embraced for its beauty and the haunting quality cast by its unreal sound design and painstaking direction.
 I confess I’m not one entranced by its spell—I find the film remote, a meditation upon stories and storytelling rather than a story told—but I appreciate the craft and the atmosphere, not to mention the amazing quality of the restoration.
 This disc is so vivid both visually and aurally.
 And in some sequences, the film does indeed manage to hold me in its thrall.

 Also available on DVD and Blu-ray in a deluxe Criterion edition and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

-The 2K restoration was mastered from Kobayashi’s original cut of the film and presented in Japanese mono with a new English subtitle translation.
+The Blu-ray and DVD editions from Criterion Collection presents a 2K restoration mastered from Kobayashi’s original cut of the film and presented in Japanese mono with a new English subtitle translation.
 It features new commentary by film historian Stephen Prince, new interviews with assistant director and restoration supervisor Kiyoshi Ogasawara and literary scholar Christopher Benfey, who discusses Lafcadio Hearn’s stories, and a 1993 discussion between Kobayashi and fellow filmmaker Masahiro Shinoda, plus trailers and a fold-out insert with a new essay by Geoffrey O’Brien.